bikrammajhi/100-days-of-GPU/Day 020_System calls for process Management/README.md

 for (int i = 0; i < N; ++i) h_input[i] = 1.0f;
 ```

-* You're creating an array with all values = 1.
+* we're creating an array with all values = 1.
 * Expecting final sum = **1024.0**

 ---